FACT-Finder-Web-Components/documentation/markdown/en/guides/ready-events.md

 **What does that mean?**

-All `Custom Elements` are unknown to the browser until the our Javascript is loaded and each custom element is picked up and upgraded to an real `Custom Element` (Web Component).
+All `Custom Elements` are unknown to the browser until our Javascript is loaded and each custom element is picked up and upgraded to an real `Custom Element` (Web Component).

-This means all functions, attributes and behaviors are not working until the an element is upgraded.
+This means all functions, attributes and behaviors are not working until an element is upgraded.

 Let's consider the following case:
 ```javascript